baaska23/github-user-activity/README.md

 - **Robust Error Handling**: Comprehensive error checking and user-friendly error messages
 - **Efficient API Usage**: Respectful use of the GitHub API with proper error handling

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements or bug fixes.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Resources

 - [GitHub API Documentation](https://docs.github.com/en/rest)
 - [GitHub Events API](https://docs.github.com/en/rest/activity/events)

----

-*This project was created as part of my journey to improve my programming skills and learn more about API integration and CLI development.*